hestonhoffman/bolt/documentation/configuring_bolt.md

 ## Configuration precedence

-Bolt uses the following precedence, from highest precedence (cannot be overriden) to lowest, when merging configuration options:
+Bolt uses the following precedence when interpolating configuration settings, from highest precedence to lowest:

-  - Target URI (i.e. ssh://user:password@hostname:port) --- highest precedence
+  - Target URI (i.e. ssh://user:password@hostname:port)
   - [Inventory file](inventory_file.md) options
   - [Command line flags](bolt_command_reference.md)
   - Project configuration file
   - User configuration file
   - System-wide configuration file
-  - SSH configuration file options (e.g. `~/.ssh/config`) --- lowest precedence
+  - SSH configuration file options (e.g. `~/.ssh/config`)

 ## Merge strategy

-When merging configuration, Bolt's strategy is to shallow merge any options that accept hashes and to overwrite any options that do not accept hashes.
+When merging configurations, Bolt's strategy is to shallow merge any options that accept hashes and to overwrite any options that do not accept hashes.
 There are two exceptions to this strategy:

 - [Transport configuration](bolt_configuration_reference.md#transport-configuration-options) (e.g. `ssh`, `winrm`) is deep-merged.

 - [Plugin configuration](using_plugins.md#configuring-plugins) is shallow-merged for _each individual plugin_.

-### Transport configuration
+### Transport configuration merge strategy

 Transport configuration is deep merged.

-Setting configuration in a project configuration file:
+For example, given this SSH configuration in a project configuration file:

 ```yaml
 ssh: